miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed corpses of blood dolls and other NPCs on revisiting maps.
 Made seductive feeding multiple times of Phil and Romero possible.
 Added missing solidity for sewer and temple models and some others.
-Removed guard floats for some levels where they were not sensible.
+Removed some guard floats and fixed several hub interesting places.

 Interface:
 +Made pause, camera-moves, auto-move and walk/run toggles definable.
-+Restored vendor and context icons and disciplines and thrown slot.
++Restored vendor and context icons and Disciplines and thrown slot.
 +Added answers for not reading tomes and improved note readability.
 +Restored six character creation questions and several menu effects.
 +Made skip intro button always work and removed all special letters.